maltaweel/eBayScraper/README.md

 1. src/merger

 Modules that merge different scraped data (mergeMultipleOutputs.py and mergeMultipleResults.py).
 The module mergeMultipleOutputs.py merges the outputs of the NER method, while mergeMultipleResults.py merges scraped data.
 The mergeResults.py integrates the NER/dictionary results with associated countries where items were sold, providing a country-level spatial dataset of the NER/dictionary results.
-The spatial dataset provides information on cultures, materials of objects, and general types of objects sold in countries and the dollar value of those sales.
+The spatial dataset produced by mergeResults.py provides information on cultures, materials of objects, and general types of objects sold in countries and the dollar value of those sales.

 2. src/nlp